 The courses are designed for people with long-term chronic health conditions like diabetes, heart condition, stroke, high blood pressure, arthritis, asthma, chronic pain, anxiety, depression, and weight concerns.

-Maggie initially enrolled in the course in June to be Liv’s support person “because I care for her as my daytime job”, she said.
+Maggie initially enrolled in the course in June to be Liv’s support person “because I care for her as my daytime job”, she says.

 “But as the weeks went on, I realised I was actually learning quite a bit for myself.”

 “Liv’s tumour was a rare tumour.
-One in 10 million we were told,” Maggie said.
+One in 10 million we were told,” Maggie says.

 “I tried for three years to get it diagnosed and suddenly, somebody took notice of me.
 I was being told I was an anxious mother.
-It was maddening."
+It was maddening.
+In that time the tumour had grown to the size of a walnut, and I wasn’t being taken seriously."

 From there, all the wheels were in motion and Liv was taken to Wellington Hospital where she had neurosurgery, accompanied by 25 doses of radiation over a span of a couple of months.

-“The thing about Liv is she is such a rarity,” Maggie said.
+“The thing about Liv is she is such a rarity,” Maggie says.

 “They got the Westpac rescue helicopter in… and we landed on the roof of Wellington Hospital and she was taken to intensive care where she remained for 21 days."